Board Members - Register of Interests | NCFE | NCFE

 • Chaired the AllTalk FM Northeast bid for North East commercial radio franchise The Wireless Group

-• Board member of the Northern Community of Interest and Decision-Making
+• Board Member of the Northern Community of Interest and Decision-Making

-• Director of Trades4Care
+• Director of Trades4Care.

 Deborah received an MBE in 1995 for services to urban regeneration and was named the North East Alternative Business Person of the Year in 2011.

-Deborah co-founded and held various director roles at Common Purpose, the national charity that runs leadership programmes for city decision-makers to improve active citizenship and strategic direction, based on the US model.
+She co-founded and held various director roles at Common Purpose, the national charity that runs leadership programmes for city decision-makers to improve active citizenship and strategic direction, based on the US model.
 Deborah developed and ran programmes for senior urban leaders throughout Europe and the UK.
 While at Common Purpose, Deborah wrote an impact study commissioned by Baring Foundation in 2000.

-Deborah lives in County Durham with her husband, but also spends time in Newcastle and Nice, where she and her husband are honorary
+Deborah lives in County Durham with her husband, but also spends time in Newcastle and Nice, where she and her husband are honorary Niçois and acquire ideas they can use in their work.
+She has a lifelong interest in domesticity, which she tries to find time for, and greatly enjoys spending time with her family.

 Deborah Jenkins headshot